httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     in the future or sooner, see {{attribute-expires}}).

-4. If the expiry-time is more than cookie-age-limit, the user agent MUST set the expiry time cookie-age-limit in seconds.
+4. If the expiry-time is more than cookie-age-limit, the user agent MUST set the expiry time to cookie-age-limit in seconds.

 5. If the expiry-time is earlier than the earliest date the user agent can represent, the user agent MAY replace the expiry-time with the earliest